Now in early access

 A familiar instrument.

-A financeable, ratable energy services contract — the same shape the project finance market already knows how to underwrite, adapted for batteries.
-Infrastructure credit can hold it today.
-Insurance binds the warranty as performance data accumulates.
-Securitization markets can clear pools as the floor crosses from rated to insured.
+A financeable, securitizable, ratable energy services contract — the same instrument the project finance market already knows how to underwrite, adapted for batteries.
+Infrastructure credit can hold it.
+Insurance can write the wrapper.
+Securitization markets can clear pools of it.

 Two supply pools EcoVerse unlocks: new OEM inventory looking for a storage home that today's BESS market won't pay cost for, and retired EV packs lacking a bankable second life.
-Both flow into stationary storage through the same RET wrapper.
-As each RET runs, its observed telemetry tightens the rating model for the next one — and every IET (RET + bound capacity-floor warranty binder) gets cheaper to underwrite.
-The longer the platform runs, the cheaper insurance becomes.
-That's the moat.
+Both can flow into stationary storage through the same IET wrapper.

 Four user-visible layers.